hdekk/portfolio-workshop/README.md

 - facilitates collaboration
 - facilitates code re-use and reproducibility
 - provides metrics
-- many value-added features like GitHub pages, GitHub projects, integration with tools like
+- many value-added features like GitHub pages, GitHub projects, integration with popular collaboration tools like Slack.

 Footnote: also consider Bitbucket and GitLab which offer